Jefferson Capital International Acquisition Debt – Should You Pay?

 Should I Ignore Letters from Jefferson Capital International Debt Collection?

-Even if you’re certain you don’t owe the debt, it is still best to respond to calls or letters from Jefferson Capital.
+Even if you’re certain you don’t owe the debt, it is still best to respond to calls or letters from Jefferson Capital, you should never ignore their letters.

 The longer you leave letters and calls unanswered, the more likely it is that the debt collectors will escalate the case further and involve the courts.